Bathing is a part of every culture across the world.

 Address: 1−65-2 Heiwagaoka, Meito Ward, Nagoya, Aichi 465-0097

 Access: Take a bus from Nagoya station to Hikarigaoka bus stop.
 From there it is only a 4-minute walk.
-There are free shuttles available to and from Hoshigaoka Station, Sakae Station, and Fujigaoka Station.
+Free shuttles are available to and from Hoshigaoka Station, Sakae Station, and Fujigaoka Station.

 Phone: (+81) 052-769-1126